Brushes Of Fire

 with a sweet, spicy scent that defines Fall;

-Autumn pulls a thread from memory's spool.
+Autumn pulls a thread from Memory's spool.

-welcoming Winter in Her snow-white shawl.
+to welcome Winter in Her snow-white shawl.

-Brisk breezes rattle the bare bone-like twigs;
+Brisk breezes rattle bare branches and twigs,

-and a forest of skeletons quiver.
+while a forest of skeletons quivers.

-A squirrel stashes nuts in holes; it digs;
+A squirrel stashes nuts in holes it digs:

-fearing the worst Winter will deliver,
+fearing the snow that Winter delivers;

 Copyright © Emile Pinet | Year Posted 2018